-In addition to our results reported in accordance with IFRS, we use certain non-IFRS financial measures as supplemental indicators of our operating performance and financial position, as well as for internal planning purposes.
+In addition to our results reported in accordance with IFRS, we use certain non-IFRS financial measures as supplemental indicators of our operating performance and financial position, as well as for internal planning purposes and our 2016 Outlook.
 We report non-IFRS financial measures as we believe their use provides more insight into and understanding of our performance.
 These non-IFRS financial measures include:

-- Underlying operating profit and the related margin; - Adjusted EBITDA and the related margin; - Adjusted EBITDA less capital expenditures and the related margin; - Adjusted earnings and adjusted earnings per share (adjusted EPS); - · Net debt; and - · Free cash flow.
+- Underlying operating profit and the related margin;

+- · Adjusted EBITDA and the related margin;

+- · Adjusted EBITDA less capital expenditures and the related margin;

+- · Adjusted earnings and adjusted EPS;

+- Net debt; and

+- Free cash flow.

-Changes before the impact of foreign currency or at "constant currency": In order to provide better comparability of our business trends from period to period, we also report changes in our revenues, underlying operating profit, operating expenses, adjusted EBITDA, margins, and adjusted EPS excluding the effects of foreign currency movements.
+Changes before the impact of foreign currency or at "constant currency": In order to provide better comparability of our business trends from period to period, we also report changes in our revenues, underlying operating profit, operating expenses, adjusted EBITDA, margins and adjusted EPS excluding the effects of foreign currency movements.

 See Appendix A of this management's discussion and analysis for a description of our non-IFRS financial measures, including an explanation of why we believe they are useful measures of our performance, including our ability to generate cash flow.
 Refer to the sections of this management's discussion and analysis entitled "Results of Operations-Continuing Operations", "Liquidity and Capital Resources" and Appendix B for reconciliations of these non-IFRS financial measures to the most directly comparable IFRS financial measures.
+We are unable to provide reconciliations for non-IFRS measures presented in our 2016 outlook.
+Refer to the "Outlook" section of this management's discussion and analysis for further explanation.
+In addition, when we report our results for the third quarter of 2016, we plan to redefine adjusted earnings and adjusted EPS in relation to certain tax computations to better align these definitions with current market practices and to reflect guidance recently issued by the U.S. Securities and Exchange Commission.
+These changes have no impact on revenues, adjusted EBITDA, underlying operating profit or free cash flow.
+See Appendix C of this management's discussion and analysis for further information.